Want to know more? Contact us about Tonsil Treatments.

-Laser tonsils treatment is less pain than traditional tonsillectomy
+Laser tonsils treatment is less painful than traditional tonsillectomy

 Our studies (in particular, a single blind, matched, controlled study) and patient feedback have confirmed to us that the intracapsular Carbon Dioxide laser tonsillectomy using a flash scanner or Computerised Pattern Generator (CPG) – in conjunction with an operating microscope and micromanipulator – is much less painful during the entire postoperative course compared to traditional tonsillectomy.